Approximation data by exponential function on Python

 In today's world, the importance of conducting data science research is gaining momentum every day.
 This applies to so many aspects of the life of an individual, and of society as a whole.
 Accurate modeling of social, economic, and natural processes is vital.

 One of the important processes in data analysis is the approximation process.
 If you correctly approximate the available data, then it becomes possible to estimate and predict future values.
 Thus, a weather forecast, a preliminary estimate of oil prices, economic development, social processes in society, and so on can be made.
 Most processes in nature are described by exponential functions.
+An exponential in Python is easily calculated by standard function from its mathematical library.
 Let's consider what exactly is a function and its approximation.

 What is a function?